gibbert-dev/IBN-AI-v1/README.md

 ## Acknowledgments

 - The Ibeno community for their cultural and linguistic contributions
+- JR Digital Insights development team
 - Contributors to the translation dataset
-- Lovable for development support